Milea (film): Plot

-In 1970s Bandung, Dilan is born to head teacher Punja Kusuma and soldier Ichal.
-As a child, he wishes to marry someone.
-The Kusumas are a victims of domestic abuse, propelling Dilan's participation at a student motorbike gang.
+In the 1970s Bandung, Dilan was born to head teacher Punja Kusuma and soldier Ichal.
+As a child, he wished to marry someone.
+The Kusumas are victims of domestic abuse, propelling Dilan's participation in a student motorbike gang.
 He falls in love with Milea, leaving his girlfriend Susi.
 Days after becoming Milea's boyfriend, Dilan is beaten up by a gang at a warung.
 He plots revenge and fails to take Milea's confrontation seriously when he sees her with a man, who he later learns is her cousin, Yugo.
-The attack is then foiled by the police.
-One day, Milea and Dilan break up as Milea is tired of him staying with his gang even after one of his close friends, Akew, is killed presumably by them, though this is later proven wrong.
+The attack was then foiled by the police.
+One day, Milea and Dilan break up, as Milea is tired of him staying with his gang even after one of his close friends, Akew, is killed, presumably by them, though this is later proven wrong.

 Dilan hears that Milea is in a relationship with a guy named Gunar; envious, he tells Piyan to fake that he already has a new girlfriend.
 He reflects on what he once said, "If anyone hurt you, they must be gone", concluding, "If I hurt her, I must be gone too", and moves to Yogyakarta for college.
-After graduating in August 1994, his father dies of cancer.
+After graduating in August 1994, his father died of cancer.
 He briefly sees Milea at the funeral, then moves to Jakarta.

-In September 1997, Dilan encountered Milea and her husband Herdi at their workplace.
+In September 1997, Dilan encountered Milea and her husband, Herdi, at their workplace.
 That same day, their former teacher, Ms. Rini, died, prompting the school to organize a reunion.
 Subsequently, Dilan and Milea discussed their high school memories over the phone, during which Milea confirmed that she had never been involved with Gunar.
 Afterwards, Dilan drove along the road they had once shared, reflecting on his regret for not having married her.